 Note: To discuss room requests based on medical grounds, or other special needs, please call (407) 939-7807 well in advance of your stay and the cast members will do their best to ensure that your individual needs are met.
 The TTY number for the hearing impaired is (407) 939-7670.

 Some Common Requests to Consider

-Apart from the general location of the room (see above) one feature which many people seem to like is to be given a room situated on an outside corner of one of the walkways.
+Apart from the general category of the room (see our Room Categories and Locations page) one feature which many people seem to like is to be given a room situated on an outside corner of one of the walkways.
 These corner rooms include a second window next to the table, which makes the room feel much lighter and more airy.
 This is especially true of rooms in the Alligator Bayou section where the room decor and fixtures are already somewhat darker than in the other areas.
 Note: there are some corner rooms where the extra window faces inward, such as beside stairwells, so be careful how you phrase your request.

 It’s also worth considering whether you would prefer to be on the ground floor or one of the upper levels.
 Obviously anyone with mobility issues, or with small children in strollers, might find a ground floor room easier — especially in the Alligator Bayou area where there are no elevators.
 On the other hand, it’s sometimes possible to hear people moving about in the room above (especially if they have younger children) so that might sway you towards asking for a top-floor room instead.